Orianne Aymard: Films

-She is featured in the documentary film (52 mn) "Everest, the Mother Goddess" directed by David Vital-Durand, which tells her story and her ascent of Everest in 2023, with Injam Production, TV8 Mont-Blanc, and Capitello Group (released in September 2024).
+She is featured in the documentary film "Everest, the Mother Goddess" (52 minutes) directed by David Vital-Durand and released in 2024.
+The film covers her ascent of Mount Everest and was produced by TV8 Mont-Blanc and Injam Production.

-She also appears in other documentaries, such as “Everest en partage”, by Théo Livet, based on an original idea by the "Everest Sprinter", Marc Batard, where she specifically discusses her accident in the Khumbu Icefall.
+She has also appeared in other documentaries, including "Everest en partage", based on an original idea by the "Everest Sprinter", Marc Batard, in which she discusses her accident in the Khumbu Icefall.